 Place in-game obstacles in such a way that players can’t get to a position where they can see the light spot.

 Avoid baking direct light into Light Probes.
 Direct light tends to have sharp discontinuities (such as shadow edges), which makes it unsuitable for Light Probes.
 To only bake indirect light, use Mixed lightingA Light Mode for creating indirect lighting, shadowmasks and subtractive lighting.
 Indirect lighting gets baked into lightmaps and light probes.
 Shadowmasks and light probes occlusion get generated for baked shadows.
 More info

 See in Glossary.
 Use Realtime GI instead of Light Probes to light dynamic GameObjects.

 When editing a Light Probe Group, you can manipulate individual Light Probes in a similar way to GameObjects.
 However, Light Probes are not GameObjects; they are a set of points in the Light Probe Group component.

 When you begin editing a new Light Probe Group, you start with a default formation of eight probes arranged in a cube, as shown below:

 You can now use the controls in the Light Probe Group inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 See in Glossary to add new probe positions to the group.
-The probes appear in the scene as yellow spheres which can be positioned in the same manner as GameObjects.
+The probes appear in the Scene as yellow spheres which you can position in the same way as GameObjects.
 You can also select and duplicate individual probes or in groups, by using the usual “duplicate” keyboard shortcut (ctrl+d/cmd+d).